CantaoSu/ASR_TalkingClock/README.md

 That's it!
 You're all set to make the most of our Talking Clock application.
 Enjoy managing your time and staying organized with ease.

-## Lingusitic rules for telling time🐹:
+## Linguistic Rules for Telling Time🐹:
 ### English
 In English, the basic format for telling time is as follows:

 `"It's" + "hour" + "minutes" + "am/pm"`

-In this format, "hour" represents the current hour, and "minutes" correspond to the current number of minutes.
-"Am" is used for time from midnight until noon, indicating the morning hours, while "pm" is used for time from noon until midnight, denoting the afternoon and evening.
+In this format, "hour" represents the current hour, and "minutes" corresponds to the current number of minutes.
+"Am" is used for the time from midnight until noon, indicating the morning hours, while "pm" is used for the time from noon until midnight, denoting the afternoon and evening.

 The time is typically presented in the 12-hour clock format.